Dylan Bourgeois - Crafting Artificially Intelligent Minds

 In 2016/17, I pioneered novel unsupervised methods to measure bias in news coverage, mapping the media landscape and quantifying the impact of acquisitions on news narratives.
-Then at CERN, I leveraged early generative AI techniques, including attention, to efficiently filter through vast amounts of collision data in search of new physics.
+Then at CERN, I leveraged early generative AI techniques, including attention models, to efficiently filter through vast amounts of collision data in search of new physics.

 In 2018/19, I focused on developing novel methods for source code understanding at Stanford.
 These were foundational for the latest advancements in code generation with LLMs.
 Model interpretability and explainability were at the core of this work, both from a technical perspective (proposing novel methods for graph neural networks at NeurIPS 2019) and from a societal perspective (working with the legal community to draft standards and requirements, resulting in published work at the Privacy Law Scholars Conference in 2022 and currently serving in the pool of experts for the European Data Protection Bureau).